 Wage levy exempt amount

 In the case of a levy on wages, the employer will pay the employee any amounts exempt from levy.
-The IRS calculates the exempt amount based on the standard deduction and the number of personal exemptions the employee is allowed.
+The IRS calculates the exempt amount based on the standard deduction and an “amount determined” calculated in part based on the number of dependents you are allowed for the year the levy is served.
 IRS Publication 1494 (PDF), which is mailed with the Form 668-W(ICS) or 668-W(C)DO, explains to the employer how to compute the amount exempt from levy.
-A levy includes a Statement of Exemptions and Filing Status.
+A levy includes a Statement of Dependents and Filing Status.
 The employer gives this statement to the employee to complete and return within three days.
-If the employer does not receive the statement in three days, the exempt amount is figured as if the person is married filing separately with one exemption.
+If the employer does not receive the statement in three days, the exempt amount is figured as if the person is married filing separately with no dependents (zero).
 The IRS will notify the employer when the taxpayer is not entitled to levy exemptions.

-If a wage levy continues from one calendar year to the next, the employee may submit a new Statement of Exemptions and Filing Status and ask their employer to re-compute the exempt amount.
+If a wage levy continues from one calendar year to the next, the employee may submit a new Statement of Dependents and Filing Status and ask their employer to re-compute the exempt amount